Logan McRae: Colin Miller

 A flashy journalist introduced in the first book, "Cold Granite" and who spars with McRae, but they end up being friends despite Miller setting up home with Isobel McAlister and Miller losing his fingers to torture by a gangster, an event that he holds McRae responsible for.

 Dave Goulding

 Brought in initially to profile a killer but becomes interested in McRae's state of mind after his several difficulties simply trying to stay alive.
 Many conversations are a combination of Logan trying to get a profile written while Goulding attempts to arrange appointments so he can examine McRae.

-Other characters
+Others

 Sandy Moir-Farquharson

 Also known as "Hissing Sid".
 A lawyer who frequently gets criminals off the charges laid against them by the Grampian Police (later Police Scotland).
 Moir-Farquharson is punched by a suspect which causes huge amounts of glee amongst the police officers especially DI Insch who acquires a video of it.
 Moir-Farquaharson is later engaged by McRae to defend DCI Steel when she is accused of fabricated evidence.
 His surname should be pronounced as "Facherson".